The planetary nebula Abell 48 and its [WN] nucleus: The Planetary Nebula

 \subsection{Nebular Morphology}

 Abell\,48 has an apparent `double-ring' morphology with a lozenge-shaped interior cavity (see Figure~\ref{fig:montage}), which might be the projection of a thick torus or cylinder viewed nearly pole-on, as has been kinematically demonstrated for other morphologically similar nebulae (e.g. O'Dell et al. 2013).
-There is also a pair of point symmetric knots or enhancements which are prominent in the \NII\ $\lambda$6584 line (see Figure~\ref{fig:A48_knots}), and which are often seen in PNe.
-This fact, the PN-like morphology seen in \ha\ images, and the emission measure of the ionized nebula all indicate that it is material recently ejected by the central star, and not simply windswept interstellar material (see the morphological atlas of WR shells by Gruendl et al. 2000).
+The measured dimensions from the SHS are 44\arcsec $\times$ 39\arcsec.
+There is also a pair of point symmetric knots which are prominent in the \NII\ $\lambda$6584 line (see Figure~\ref{fig:A48_knots}), and which are often seen in PNe.
+This fact, the PN-like morphology seen in \ha\ images, and the emission measure of the ionized nebula all indicate that it is material recently ejected by the CSPN, and not simply windswept interstellar material (see the morphological atlas of WR shells by Gruendl et al. 2000).
 This fact has important implications for the origin of the nebula, as we elucidate below.

-Soker (1997), on the basis of its morphology, hinted that the central star of Abell~48 may be a binary system (see later).
-If this turns out to be true, a binary evolution channel may be implicated to explain the unusual surface abundances of the central star, as has been suggested for the LMC PN, N~66 (Hamann et al. 2003) and for the peculiar, N-enhanced central star of the Eskimo nebula, NGC~2392 (e.g. M\'endez et al. 2012).
+Soker (1997) hinted that the CSPN of Abell~48 may be a binary system, based on nebular morphology (see later).
+If this turns out to be true, a binary evolution channel may be implicated to explain the unusual surface abundances of the CSPN, as has been suggested for the LMC PN, N\,66 (Hamann et al. 2003) and for the peculiar CSPN of the Eskimo nebula, NGC~2392 (e.g. M\'endez et al. 2012).
 The nebular emission-line profiles (see section~\ref{sec:exp_vel}, below) also appear to rule out simple spherical symmetry (cf. L\'opez et al. 2012), so we tentatively interpret the double shell morphology as due to the geometric orientation of two opposing lobes.
-A full morpho-kinematic analysis of the nebula, based on our WiFeS imaging data, will be the subject of a future paper (Danehkar et al., in prep.), but a preliminary analysis indicates this is the likely scenario at play.
+A full morpho-kinematic analysis of the nebula, based on our WiFeS imaging data, will be the subject of a future paper, but a preliminary analysis indicates this is the likely scenario at play.